 We had developed and used JAXA’s original scheduler “JARMan” until JSS1.
 It maintained utilization rate of as high as 98%.

-Unfortunately “JARMan” cannot be used on JSS2 due to the different inter-connects from JSS1.
-This reduces its utilization rate to 80%.
+Unfortunately “JARMan” could not run on JSS2 due to the different inter-connects from JSS1.
+This dropped the rate to 80% when JSS2 started operation.

 We are researching new technologies for better scheduling of jobs.